jkirk/jkirk.github.io/content/posts/20231007-debian-post-installation-journal.md

 ### Change hostname + LVM Volume Group Name

-Changed the hostname and `/etc/hosts`:
+After the installation, I decided to change the hostname from `predator` to `tranquility`:

 ```sh
 ❯ sudo hostnamectl hostname tranquilit